 By Seth Daniel

-Brynmore Williams and his girlfriend, Jessie, were happy renters in Somerville just over two years ago.
+Brynmore Williams and his girlfriend, Julia, were happy renters in Somerville just over two years ago.

 They never thought of owning a place, and were happy to pursue their creative lives in their arts community co-op apartment at the Brick Bottom building.